 This method is explained in more detail here: www.wikipedia.org/wiki/Pomodoro_Technique

-A lot of students, myself included, find Focusmate an amazing tool to get the most from my IELTS training.
+A lot of students find Focusmate an amazing tool to get the most from IELTS training.
 The price is $5/month, but well worth it.

-Offline IELTS prep courses often have a high price, and in my opinion are a little antiquated.
+Offline IELTS prep courses often have a high price and can be a little antiquated.

-Although the IELTS test currently has a face to face component in the Speaking section, with Covid a modern day hazzard, the speaking test will most likely be moving online.
+Although the IELTS test currently has a face to face component in the Speaking section, with Covid a modern-day hazard, the speaking test will most likely be moving online.

 Online preparation courses enable you to study depending on your schedule, not the local academy.

-British Council classes are an option, but are often more expensive, and with Covid ever present, access could be unpredictable, making practice difficult.
+British Council classes are an option but are often more expensive, and with Covid ever-present, access could be unpredictable, making practice difficult and potentially delaying assessment.

-Also, if you prepare online you have access to world class tutors that might not be available in your city, town or village.
+Also, if you prepare online you have access to world-class tutors to give you extra tips and help you understand the features of the test that might not be available in your city, town or village.

-A lot of students get confused by different tutors saying different things.
+A lot of students want to learn more effectively but get confused by different tutors saying different things.